Are Trines Better Than Squares ?!

 (recorded webinar, mp4)

-Represent Important Historical Milestones, as well as Insights into what we do.
+These three represent Important Historical Milestones, as well as Insights into what we do.
 While centuries & worlds apart, they share a Similar Philosophy & Legacy, which Goes to the Core of the Celestial Dynamics in the Chart.
 All three demand a scientific approach and reason as the foundation.
 Ptolemy refers to the Natural Cycles, Kepler adheres to mathematics and geometry, and rejects many traditional doctrines, and Witte takes it into the 20th Century.
 The Continuity, Influence, and Similarity that run through all three is striking.
-Here we compare their Doctrines – and their application in modern practice.
+Here we compare their Doctrines – and their application in modern practice. (recorded webinar, mp4)